 It was great that Union covered most of my tuition costs, but I still had plenty of other expenses (i.e. books, supplies, clothing, fun, beer, etc.).
 In my senior year, I was also responsible for paying my own rent in my off-campus apartment (I had 8 roommates!) and buying groceries since I was no longer on the college meal plan.
 Obviously, money was always on my mind.

 Ok, so now that you know about my financial situation, here’s what worked for me in college (and still today):

 - I resisted getting a credit card.
 Credit cards used to scare me, so I resisted getting one as long as possible.
 During my junior year of college, however, I spent a semester abroad in York, England.
 I worked all summer at two jobs to save money for my trip, but even still, I ran out toward the end of the semester.
-Basically, I had NO money, so applied for my first credit card.
+Basically, I had NO money, applied for my first credit card after reading a Citi Double Cash review.
 My semester abroad was a once-in-a-lifetime opportunity, so I didn’t want to miss out on traveling and experiencing a new country.
 Thankfully, the limit on the credit card was set to $500, so I was able to dig myself out of debt before the end of the school year.